 An ASL DictionarySigning Savvy is a sign language dictionary containing several thousand high resolution videos of American Sign Language (ASL) signs, fingerspelled words, and other common signs used within the United States and Canada.

 And Much More!Signing Savvy is an ideal resource to use while you learn sign language.
 It includes the ability to view large sign videos, build your own word lists and share them with others, create virtual flash cards and quizzes, print signs, build sign phrases, ...and more

-Sign of the Day - FAMILY
+Sign of the Day - SHERIFF

 When signing, it does not matter if you sign as left-hand or right-hand dominant.
 The biggest thing to remember is to pick which hand you want to use as the dominant hand and stick with it.
 You should not switch back and forth between dominant hands.
 Most signers will be able to understand your signs no matter which hand you use as the dominant hand.

 I am actually left-handed but choose to use my right hand as the more dominant hand simply because most people are right handed and it eases understanding for them when first learning to sign.